johnstclair/nixos-config/README.md

 6. Rebuild home using `nh home switch -b backup -c user ~/.nixos-config` then reboot

 7. Profit?
-Maybe enjoy is a better word here.
+Maybe enjoy is a better word choice here.

 > [!NOTE]
 > If you have issues with these installation steps, please contact me, or open an issue.